Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

 Misspent Youth ttrpg grimdark

-Violence flows from whatever Systems of Control your Authority wields: surveillance, propaganda, and legal brutality.
-You can advance the rebellion through successive issues, but even if you overthrow the regime the game asks what you’ve become.
-There’s no untainted victory.
-Win or lose, your final stand is tragic because every victory was purchased through permanent mechanical compromise.
+Violence comes from the ways your Authority controls people, like surveillance, propaganda or harsh laws.
+You can push the rebellion forward through different story arcs, but even if you beat the regime the game asks what you’ve turned into.
+There’s no pure victory.
+Whether you win or lose, your last stand is tragic because every victory was purchased through permanent mechanical compromise.

 If you want something prewritten, start with the self-contained introductory episode Fall in Love, Not in Line.